 2. When I queried Readers’ Favorite about this mysterious blogger’s assertion that every book entered in a Readers’ Favorite competition wins, I was informed of the absurdity of that claim.
 The president of the organization told me they receive thousands of entries from around the world, not only from independent authors but from traditionally published authors as well.

-Furthermore, the company is endorsed by Random House Publishing and reviews for other big publishers, too such as Penguin, Simon & Schuster, and HarperCollins, not to mention best-selling authors James Patterson, Nicholas Sparks, and David Baldacci.
+Furthermore, the company is endorsed by Random House Publishing and it reviews for other big publishers too, such as Penguin, Simon & Schuster, and HarperCollins, not to mention best-selling authors James Patterson, Nicholas Sparks, and David Baldacci.